overthq/Pecunia/README.md

 ## Architecture & Design

-Pecunia connects to your existing wallets using [WalletConnect](https://walletconnect.org), and enables you to carry out actions using the connected wallets.
-We do not store any of your private keys, and require explicit permission from your wallet application to carry out any transaction.
-As this code is also open source, you can verify these claims.

-By design, all transactions on Pecunia take place on the [Optimism](https://optimism.io) L2, and potentially other L2s in the future (before The Merge).
+By design, all transactions on Pecunia take place on the [Optimism](https://optimism.io) L2, and potentially other L2s in the future (before "The Merge").
 This is to ensure that fees remain low, as Pecunia is a utility wallet.

 ## Contributing